oliverphilcox/RascalC/docs/usage/tutorial.rst

 ===============

-We present a basic example of the use of the RascalC code for a single field.
+We present a basic example of the use of the RascalC code for a single field, computing the 2PCF in :math:`(r,\mu)` bins, and calibrating for the non-Gaussianity parameter using jackknifes.
 Multiple field cases proceed similarly.
 Detailed documentation for all functions is given in associated pages, as overviewed in the :doc:`getting-started` pages.
+Note that we here run the main code in the JACKKNIFE mode.

 Here, we compute the covariance matrix for a single `QPM <https://arxiv.org/pdf/1309.5532.pdf>`_ mock dataset.
 We'll work in the directory in which RascalC is installed for simplicity.